ShutongJIN/turtlebot4landmark/README.md

 <!--Note: the above code is used to insert mathematical formula-->
 <!--well but seems likes it is useless, in atom it works, but in chrome u probaly have to install a external plugin called MathJax Plugin for Github-->
 # **Landmark Detection Based on TurtleBot**
 <font size=1>_Reminder: There exist some math formulas in this report.
-If you want to browse it properly, a external plugin called MathJax Plugin for Github for chrome browser is recommended._</font>
+If you want to browse it properly, a external plugin called MathJax Plugin for Github for chrome browser is recommended.
+The more details can be seen in this **[paper](https://github.com/ShutongJIN/turtlebot4landmark/blob/master/SLAM_and_Landmark_Detection_Based_on_Turtlebot2.pdf)**_</font>

 ## Abstract